 Companies these days highly rely on Salesforce to keep their business moving forward.
 This makes it important for IT teams to watch for the Salesforce issues that could arise or might already be occurring and come up with a way to respond and fix the issue before they impact company operations and ultimately affect the business.

 We have listed the top five problems that can cause Salesforce performance issues and slow down the load speed.

 Usually, when a SaaS application like Salesforce is slow, many organizations think of investing more in bandwidth.
 Although this is a real problem, before you upgrade the bandwidth, the IT staff needs to find whether this is the problem holding back the Salesforce performance.

 Another challenge that you might face that can affect your Salesforce load speed is technical debt.
-Technical debt can be caused by a large number of unused fields, or old Workflows, Apex Code, Process Builders, or as a result of old workarounds that were needed at one time.
-You can read more about how you can stop accumulating technical debt in Salesforce.
+Technical debt can be caused by a large number of unused fields, old Workflows, Apex Code, Process Builders, or as a result of old workarounds that were needed at one time.

 Salesforce users have many plugins within their Salesforce instance, each of which can help or hurt the overall end-user experience.
 These third-party plugins are responsible for the majority of data transfer, which the users use for lead sourcing, sales, marketing, and accounting capabilities.

 Therefore, you need to consider how much bandwidth your plugins are using.
 Excessive plugins can eat up a lot of your bandwidth and might start affecting the performance of your Salesforce Lightning.